 Not Quite Write Prize Frequently Asked Questions

-The Not Quite Write Prize is a quarterly flash fiction writing competition.
+The Not Quite Write Prize is a quarterly flash fiction writing competition, with rounds commencing in January, April, July and October.
+Relevant dates are shown below.

 It is your sole responsibility to mark relevant dates and times in your calendar, noting the time zone, and ensure that you have all the information necessary to enter the competition before the deadline.